bevyengine/bevy-website/content/news/2025-01-07-bevy-at-rust-week/index.md

 - **How much:** Free!
   - You do need to pay for your own travel and lodging.
 We'll help coordinate hotel sharing for those who are interested.
   - Renting a bike is recommended: the Netherlands is great fun with one and it was extremely useful for RustNL 2024.
 We'll try to coordinate a group deal!
-  - Bevy and RustWeek would like to offer some financial support to contributors who need it: email or DM us if this would make life easier for you <3
+  - Bevy and RustWeek (with your help!) would like to offer whatever financial support we can to contributors who need it: email or DM us if this would make life easier for you <3

 If you'd like to attend, add yourself to [this spreadsheet](https://docs.google.com/spreadsheets/d/1-WwFHj2GdZ8quon7V5z8XNVQDDYvme7_-QzfBGelRBA/edit?usp=sharing).
 We have limited slots (about 20), and people need to make travel arrangements: please be considerate when indicating your level of committedness!
 If you later find you cannot attend, please remove yourself from this list so we can free up space for others.